inspektor-gadget/inspektor-gadget/docs/guides/trace/signal.md

 ---
-title: 'The "sigsnoop" gadget'
+title: 'The "trace signal" gadget'
 weight: 10
 ---

-The `sigsnoop` gadget is used to trace signal sent system-wide.
+The `trace signal` gadget is used to trace signal sent system-wide.

 ## How to use it?